$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Analytic spectral density of the circular WSYK model with M=1

-It is important to note that the Q-Laguerre density~(\ref{eq:spectral_density_QLaguerre}) is \emph{not equal} to the Q-Hermite density after the change of variables $E\to E^2$, as it is the case for the linear WSYK model (equivalently, the supersymmetric SYK model), see Appendix~\ref{app:linear_WSYK}.
+It is also important to note that the $Q$-Laguerre density~(\ref{eq:spectral_density_QLaguerre}) is \emph{not equal} to the $Q$-Hermite density after the change of variables $E\to E^2$, as it is the case for the linear WSYK model (equivalently, the supersymmetric SYK model), see Appendix~\ref{app:linear_WSYK}.
 First, $Q$ depends exclusively on the symmetries of the model (i.e., Hermiticity) and appropriate combinatorics are required to obtain its correct value: $Q=t_2$ [Eq.~(\ref{eq:diagram_t2})] for the linear WSYK model, while $Q=t_3$ [Eq.~(\ref{eq:diagram_t3})] for the circular WSYK model.
 In particular, the spectral edge, $\EL$, of both models is formally the same [see Eqs.~(\ref{eq:E0_QLaguerre}) and (\ref{eq:E0_linear_WSYK})] but it is evaluated at different $Q$.
-Second, for $Q>0$ the multiplicative corrections are different for the circular and linear WSYK models, as is clear by inspection of Eqs.~(\ref{eq:spectral_density_QLaguerre}) and (\ref{eq:spectral_density_linearWSYK}), respectively.
+Second, even if we put in the correct value of $Q$ by hand, for $Q>0$ the multiplicative corrections are different for the circular and linear WSYK models, as is clear by inspection of Eqs.~(\ref{eq:spectral_density_QLaguerre}) and (\ref{eq:spectral_density_linearWSYK}), respectively.
 Specifically, as $Q\to1$, in the circular model $\varrho(E)\to\exp\(-E\)$, while in the linear model $\varrho(E)\to(1/\sqrt{2\pi E})\exp\(-E/2\)$.
 On the other hand, as $Q\to0$ (the random-matrix limit) both spectral densities go to the Marchenko-Pastur distribution.
-Indeed, the relevant diagrams for random matrix theory are non-crossing and because all non-crossing perfect matchings are also non-crossing permutations, the allowed diagrams for the Gaussian and Laguerre ensembles coincide.
+Indeed, the relevant diagrams for random matrix theory are noncrossing and because all noncrossing perfect matchings are also noncrossing permutations, the allowed diagrams for the Gaussian and Wishart-Laguerre ensembles coincide.